-Optisile Maize is designed specifically for the challenge of maintaining a cool stable clamp face when opened as well as promoting rapid fermentation and maximum capture of valuable nutrients over a wide range of dry matters.
+Optisile Maize is designed in the UK specifically for the challenge of maintaining a cool stable clamp face when opened as well as promoting rapid fermentation and maximum capture of valuable nutrients over a wide range of dry matters.

 Contains Lactobacillus strains for rapid fermentation